Mariano Trías: Later life and career

-After the abolition of the dictatorial government and the establishment of the revolutionary government, Mariano Trías was appointed on July 15, 1898 as Secretary of Finance and continued in this office after the transfer of seat of the government to Malolos.
+After the abolition of the dictatorial government and the establishment of the revolutionary government, Mariano Trías was appointed on July 15, 1898, as Secretary of Finance and continued in this office after the transfer of seat of the government to Malolos.
 In the Paterno Cabinet, which succeeded the Mabini Cabinet, he held the position of Secretary of National Defense.
 After the revolutionary government forces were practically dispersed in Central Luzon, he was named commanding general of Southern Luzon.
 He directed guerrilla offensive moves in Cavite.

-He figured in a series of furious skirmishes with the troops of General Wheaton in January 1900 when he held the defense of Cavite until his men were finally dispersed.
+He figured in a series of furious skirmishes with the troops of General Loyd Wheaton in January 1900 when he held the defense of Cavite until his men were finally dispersed.

 Trías set free all the Spanish prisoners under his command in May 1900.

 Eight days before the capture of Aguinaldo, Trías, accompanied by former Secretary of the Interior Severino de las Alas, ex-governor of Cavite Ladislao Diwa, two colonels, two lieutenant colonels and a number of majors, captains, and lieutenants, and some hundreds of soldiers with guns, voluntarily surrendered in San Francisco de Malabón, Cavite to Lieutenant Colonel Frank D. Baldwin on March 15, 1901.

-With the establishment of the civil government by the Americans, Civil Governor William Howard Taft appointed him the first Civil Governor of Cavite on June 11, 1901 in accordance with Act No. 139.
+With the establishment of the civil government by the Americans, Civil Governor William Howard Taft appointed him the first Civil Governor of Cavite on June 11, 1901, in accordance with Act No. 139.

 Trías was the founder of the Nacionalista Party chapter in Cavite.
 He supported the candidacy of Rafael Palma as assemblyman, representing the lone district of Cavite in 1907.
 In the general elections of 1912, Trías was responsible for the election of Antero S. Soriano and Florentino Joya as Governor and Representative, respectively, of Cavite.

+The Grand Lodge of the Philippines lists Trías as a member.

 He sailed to the United States as member of the honorary board of Filipino commissioners to the Louisiana Purchase Exposition in 1904.
 After his term of office, he engaged in agricultural activities, but this was a brief respite from politics.
 He was the acting governor of Cavite when he died of appendicitis at the Philippine General Hospital on February 22, 1914.
 He was buried in Manila.
 His remains were transferred to his hometown in 1923.

-In his honor, the town of San Francisco de Malabon was renamed after him by virtue of Act No. 2889.
+On February 24, 1920, the town of San Francisco de Malabon was renamed General Trias in his honor.